 - The majority of victims were male.
-Mortality rates increased substantially in 2017-2018 over 2016, with rates among women increasing by about 50% while rates among men doubled. - The average age of victims was about 40 years-of-age, although there was considerable variation from those in their late teens to individuals beyond retirement age. - Most victims were identified as "Caucasian" and the mortality rate among that group doubled after 2016.
-South Asians were the second largest racial group with their mortality rate doubling from 2016 to 2017 and further increasing by 60% from 2017 to 2018.
+Mortality increased substantially in 2017-2018 over 2016, with deaths among women increasing by about 50% while those among men doubled. - The average age of victims was about 40 years-of-age, although there was considerable variation from those in their late teens to individuals beyond retirement age. - Most victims were identified as "Caucasian" and mortality among that group doubled after 2016.
+South Asians were the second largest racial group with their mortality doubling from 2016 to 2017 and further increasing by 60% from 2017 to 2018.
 There was no identifiable pattern among the other groups identified. - Three-quarters of the victims were discovered in residences with an additional 10% found on a "street" location.

-&lt;sup>11 Information was missing on one victim in 2017; hence, the total of 151 as opposed to 152 in the previous tables.
+&lt;sup>12 Information was missing on one victim in 2017; hence, the total of 151 as opposed to 152 in the previous tables.